Finally... A Battle-Tested Sales System for Freelancers, Consultants, and Agencies

 Today I want to talk to you about my Sales Jumpstart program for Freelancers, Consultants and Agencies.

 Imagine it’s the last Friday of the month.
 You look at your list of client proposals and contracts still pending approval - 12 of 14 still need signatures to get started.
 Not good.

 If you could only "close" a few deals today, then you'd hit your revenue goal for next month.
 But that’s not looking likely.
 For some deals, it's been MONTHS since you've heard back from your prospective client.

 RING.
 RING.
 RING.

-Almost immediately, your call is sent to voicemail as if it was intentional.
-As in your prospect doesn't want to talk to you.
+Almost immediately, your call is sent to voicemail, as if it was intentional.
+It’s clear your prospect doesn't want to talk to you.
 You think, "Was I just sent to voicemail on purpose?"

 The voicemail message seems innocent enough: "Hi, this is John from Acme Inc. Please leave a message, and I'll get back to you as soon as possible."